FernaLag/TrioContactsSyncIntegration/README.md

 ## **Future Improvements**

+- Create validations for clients, e.g., a maximum number of operations per batch
 - CI/CD pipeline for automated deployment
 - Enhance swagger documentation
 - Endpoint to get all Mailchimp members